 Skill and Description Learning Objectives Resources Related Certifications Analyze the impact of art assets and lighting on performance (polycount, particles, visual effects, lighting, and shadows) Analyzing the impact on performance of factors such as poly count, particles, visual effects, lighting, and shadows involves assessing how these elements affect the frame rate and overall performance of a Unity project.
-Recognize the effects that Rigidbody and Collider components have on performance Set up the Unity Profiler to identify elements that cause performance impact Apply Unity's Stats window in order to investigate performance issues caused by assets Unity Learn ● Optimization Assessment Suggestion: Provide the learner with a Unity scene featuring various performance-intensive elements.
+Recognize the effects that Rigidbody and Collider components have on performance Set up the Unity Profiler to identify elements that cause performance impact Apply Unity's Stats window in order to investigate performance issues caused by assets Unity Learn ● Optimization Assessment Suggestion: Provide the learner with a Unity scene featuring various performance-intensive elements, and have them systematically identify, measure, and address performance issues related to factors like poly count, particles, visual effects, lighting, and shadows to optimize the scene's performance while maintaining an acceptable visual quality.